CGCooke/CGCooke.github.io/_drafts/2015-1-25-256-Shades-Darker.md

 Hypsometric Tinting
 ===============

-Hillshading can also be combined with height information to aid interpretation of the topography.
+Hillshading can also be combined with height information in order to aid interpretation of the topography.
 The technical name for the process of coloring a dem based on  height is *hypsometric tinting*.
-The process is simple, with GDAL mapping colors to cell heights, using a provided color scheme.
+The process is relatively simple, with GDAL mapping colors to cell heights, using a provided colorscheme.

 {% highlight python %}
 os.system('gdaldem color-relief -q warped.tif color_relief.txt color_relief.tif')
 {% endhighlight %}

-Matplotlib ships with a large number of inbuilt color schemes, which can be used.
+Matplotlib ships with a large number of inbuilt colorschemes, which can be utilized.
 You can choose any colormap from [here](http://wiki.scipy.org/Cookbook/Matplotlib/Show_colormaps?action=AttachFile&do=get&target=colormaps3.png).
-The most accurate colormap may be differ completely from the most visually stunning colormap.
+As an aside, the most accurate colormap may be completely different from the most visually stunning colormap.
 In general, humans are more sensitive to changes in lightness than hue.
 Hence good colormaps should have linearly and monotonically changing lightness.
-Consideration should be given to how the colormap will be interpreted by those suffering from color-blindness.
-[This](http://matplotlib.org/users/colormaps.html) excellent article outlines the issues mentioned in more detail.
+Additional thought should be given to how the colormap will be interpreted by those suffering from color-blindness.
+[This](http://matplotlib.org/users/colormaps.html) excellent article outlines the issues mentioned in significantly more detail.

 {% highlight python %}
 def createColorMapLUT(minHeight,maxHeight,cmap = cm.jet,numSteps=256):
 	'''
 	Create a colormap for visualisation
-	Pro tip: tacking on _r to the end of the name of any color map reverses it, for example, YlGn -> YlGn_r
+	Pro tip : tacking on _r to the end of the name of any color map reverses it, for example, YlGn -> YlGn_r
 	'''